Saumarez Homestead: The White family: 1874–1984

-Unfortunately the F. J. White family grew with the birth of two more children.
+The F. J. White family grew with the birth of two more children.
 Even with a resident cook.
 Two maids and children's governess/nurse they did not outgrow the single storey house.
 All seven children spent their childhood there, moving away to school but returning as young adults.
 Maggie presided over the new Saumarez homestead.
 She supervised her active family of seven.
 With the help of several domestic staff and eventually her daughters, she entertained freely and enjoyed comfort and leisure, whilst sometimes chafing under the duties and responsibilities of her role as mistress of Saumarez, until her death there in 1936.

 During that long period, apart from the growth of the garden which sheltered the house from the bare, cleared paddocks surrounding it, only one significant change was made to the homestead.
 Maggie's chief delight was in her garden, already established by the Thomas family, which she extended with standard roses sent up from Sydney and ferns which she gathered along the Saumarez Creek or tree ferns brought back in her husband's saddlebag from the Aberfoil rainforest gullies.
 In Maggie's time, it was a simple matter to order and obtain plants or furniture from Sydney once the rail link had been established with Armidale in 1883.
 It was as easy for Maggie to buy from Muswellbrook as from Armidale itself.

 By 1890 their family was complete.
 With her child-bearing years behind her, settled in her comfortable new house, and with the services of a cook, three or four housemaids, a nurse for the children, gardeners to help develop the surroundings of the house, and a driver, Maggie was free for her own social and leisure pursuits.
 Most entertainment was home-based, relatively simple, and usually took place outdoors.
 There were family parties, including drives to scenic spots when Frank took time out to take his family for a bush picnic.
 Bicycle parties were popular in the 1890s.
 A tennis court was installed in the garden and Maggie held weekly tennis parties.
 Later, golf became all the rage and many landed families, including the Saumarez Whites, built their own course and held golf parties.

 Saumarez's gardens and grounds were laid out when the house was first built (the gardens were planned and constructed at the turn of the 19th century). and by 1913 had reached their present extent.
 Meanwhile, Saumarez station, linked with other White properties particularly in the production of fine wool, had become a lucrative business.
 F. J. White, with an established position in the local community, involved himself more and more developing the services of Armidale and district, particularly the Pastoral and Agricultural Society, the hospital and the local schools.